nataliaKat/Software-Engineering-in-Practice-Assignments/README.md

 ### Running

-After installation you should be able to run the project with:
+After installation you should be able to run the histogram generator with:

     java -jar gradeshistogram/target/gradeshistogram-0.0.1-SNAPSHOT-jar-with-dependencies.jar <grades-file>